sdclibbery/tradr/README.md

-  x Scale BTC price graph properly x Indicate orders on profit graph x Candle opacity from volume
-* Remove balances and transfers tables from DB, and tracker.js etc, and gdax-transfers/gdax-accounts etc
+  x Scale BTC price graph properly x Indicate orders on profit graph x Candle opacity from volume x Remove balances and transfers tables from DB, and tracker.js etc, and gdax-transfers/gdax-accounts etc
 * Tidy price batch tracking into recorder.js
 * Switch from EUR to GBP as primary quote currency across the board
 * Spread bot